| Ch 6 -- The C and C++ Programming Languages

 where performance bottlenecks occur.
 Although optimizing compilers can speed your

+programs, this analysis significantly improves program performance.
 The third tool is sdb--a symbolic debugger.
 When you compile a program

 using -g, the symbol tables are retained, and you can use a symbolic debugger